Newfooty Tribute Website.

 The planes were very tiny, and produced in bright red and yellow plastic.
 Although they were a nice representation of planes of the period (a Vulcan bomber, and twin-tailed fighter), frankly they would not look out of place in a cracker.

-May 2021: There is currently a lovely boxed set of Targette on ebay, from which I've borrowed a couple of pictures (as I only own the set, not the box!)
+May 2021: There was a lovely boxed set of Targette on ebay, from which I've borrowed a couple of pictures (as I only own

 Calling all pools fans!
 It's here at last - the game for which all football pools enthusiasts have been waiting...
 "The Family game of the Year" - this is in big letters, but it doesn't say who has awarded this distinction.
 Probably the Newfooty marketing manager methinks.....